 These traditions offered natural care, both engaged a larger service that helped teach how we can experience stewardship in usual ways.

-In our model Earthstewardship doesn't ask anything but awareness.
-We care through heartfelt understanding and do not engage in activism or violence.
+This way of work in Earthstewardship doesn't ask anything more than awareness and heart.
+We care.
+We do not engage in activism or violence.
 This supports the ancient way.
-This does not mean that I am against activism, it simply means our focus is to work with the healing of earth through observation.
+We speak in a moment of truth as our focus is to work with the care and healing of earth.